 Step 8: Create your half-updo.

-Using your fingers or the tail of a fishtail comb, section off the braids near your crown.
-Create one giant gather and coil it around itself at the top of your head, securing at the base with some strategic tucking, bobby pins or a gentle fabric-covered elastic.
+Using your fingers or the tail of a fishtail or rat-tail comb, section off the braids near your crown.
+Gather into one giant ponytail and coil it around itself at the top of your head, securing at the base with some strategic tucking with bobby pins or use a wide, gentle, fabric-covered elastic at the base.
+Done!